Advertisement

 After plans for this year’s Oscars were impacted by the horrific Los Angeles wildfires, voting was pushed back until January 17 meaning the nominations announcement came later than expected.

-But despite all this, the 97th Academy Awards will be going ahead as planned in the first week of March.
+But despite all this, the 97th Academy Awards went ahead as planned in the first week of March, streaming live in Australia from 8am Monday 3rd March.

 While the Golden Globes are usually indicative of what subsequent award nominations lists will look like when it comes to the main nods, such as Best Actor and Actress and its supporting categories, this year’s exclusions beg to differ.